 thread pool callbacks.
 For such cases, the thread pool must be

 able to identify threads that appear to be blocked.
 This is done

-by means of a timeout, the length of which can be tuned using
+by means of a timeout that can be tuned using the

-system variable.
-This parameter ensures that the server does not
+parameter ensures that the server does not become completely

 thread_pool_stall_limit has an